Gotsiridze (Tbilisi Metro)

 Gotsiridze (გოცირიძე) is a station on the Akhmeteli–Varketili Line of the Tbilisi Metro.
 It opened on 11 January 1966.
 It was formerly known as Elektrodepo (ელექტროდეპო "(central) electric railway depot").
 It was renamed after engineer Viktor Gotsiridze in 2011.
 The station is the only station of Tbilisi Metro that feature a side platform arrangement rather than the typical island platform design which all other stations on the network utilise.

 In February 2021, renovation works began to take place, and was scheduled to be completed within 3 months.
 Trains did not stop while construction works were in progress, passing through the station.
-However, reconstruction works were only completed on 18 March 2023, with facilities dedicated to the disabled such as new elevators and tactile paths.
+However, reconstruction works were only completed on 18 March 2023, with facilities dedicated to disabled people such as new elevators and tactile paths.